Best Ways to Use Notebooks for Scheduling: A Photographer’s Guide

 • Canon EF 24mm f/1.4L II - The wide angle on this is AMAZING for epic landscape locations!

 • Sigma 85mm f/1.4 - this is a beautiful lens for ceremonies and toasts, it allows you to get that soft up close focus without “feeling in the way.”
 I love it!
+It’s a great cheaper back up lens option.

 III.
 FLASHES

-MAIN: Canon Speedlite 430EX II
+MY MAIN: Canon Speedlite 430EX II

-BACK-UP: ESDDI Camera Flash for Canon (so affordable and still AMAZING)
+MY BACK-UP: ESDDI Camera Flash for Canon

 IV.
 CAMERA BAG